 - The testator must know he is signing his will and intends to do so;

 - The testator must have read, or have an understanding of the provisions of the will; and,

 - The testator must be of “sound mind” which generally means he knows ‘the natural objects of his bounty’ (i.e. who his family is) and has a general understanding of the nature of his assets.

 5. A handwritten will signed by the testator that meets all of the above requirements can be valid under Massachusetts law.
 So, in a sense, one might say that Massachusetts does permit handwritten wills or holographic wills but only if the Will was executed with the formalities outlined above.

 Although a fender of a tractor might be a unique place to inscribe your final wishes, we would prefer that you work with your estate planning attorney to draft your will and reduce your wishes to plain old paper, and to ensure that the writing of your will is executed properly and in accordance with the legal formalities of the Massachusetts statutes.

-Julia Abbott, Esq. is an estate planning and elder law attorney and a partner with Samuel, Sayward & Baler LLC, a law firm based in Dedham.
-She is also a member of the Massachusetts Chapter of the National Academy of Elder Law Attorneys (MassNAELA).
+This article is from the estate planning and elder law firm of Samuel, Sayward & Baler LLC, based in Dedham.
 For more information, visit www.ssbllc.com or call (781) 461-1020.
 This article is not intended to provide legal advice or create or imply an attorney-client relationship.
 No information contained herein is a substitute for a personal consultation with an attorney.

 © 2020 Samuel, Sayward & Baler LLC